MicrosoftDocs/entra-docs/docs/identity/hybrid/cloud-sync/concept-how-it-works.md

 - The Installer then starts the Wizard.
 - The Wizard prompts for Microsoft Entra credentials, then authenticates, and retrieve a token.
 - The wizard then asks for the current machine Domain Administrators credentials.
-- Using the domain administrator credentials, the agent general managed service account (GMSA) for this domain is either created or located and reused if it already exists.
+- The agent general managed service account (GMSA) for this domain is either created or located and reused if it already exists.
 - The agent service is now reconfigured to run under the GMSA.
 - The wizard now asks for domain configuration along with the Enterprise Admin (EA)/Domain Admin(DA) Account for each domain you want the agent to service.
 - The GMSA account is then updated with permissions that enable it access to each domain entered during setup.